Episodes

 - Your host: Kevin Goldsmith

-- This chapter in the newsletter
+- This chapter in the newsletter: https://kevingoldsmith.substack.com/p/things-we-learned-creating-technology

 - Listener Survey: https://forms.gle/JVeKHsHJKhEM3dvK6